Radcliffe & Maconie: The Fleetwood Mac Game

-The winner of the Fleetwood Mac game will typically be announced during the first hour of the show.
+The winner of the Fleetwood Mac game was typically announced during the first hour of the show.
 The myriad intricate rules have not been repeated in full since its inception in September 2014.
 On 16 October 2014 this was won by the music news presenter, SJ, marking the first time the winner had been related to the show or 6 Music.